itsjesushx/TheSushiRoles/README.md

 ### **Team: Neutral (Benign)**
 The Amnesiac is a Neutral role with no win condition.
 They have zero tasks and are essentially roleless.
-However, they can remember a role by finding a dead player.
 Once they remember their role, they go on to try win with their new win condition.
 They can remember a role by picking a player after the meeting ends.
 By clicking the player name.
-If they don't get a new role, they can win by just surviving.

 ### Game Options
 | Name | Description |